tenghooi/pcd_process/README.md

 You can also set which function to activate using boolean value in the configuration file.

 ### TODO
--[ ] Allow for different point type.
+- [ ] Allow for different point type.
 Currently works for pcl::PointXYZI.
--[ ] Function for saving ascii to binary format pcd.
+- [ ] Function for saving ascii to binary format pcd.
+- [ ] Create 2 viewer windows for filtered and input point cloud.